 Can I come into school?

-Parents should still not enter the school building.
-Any communication should be done via email, telephone, conference call or via our new postbox outside the main office.
+Unfortunately, parents cannot not enter the school building.
+Any communication should be done via email, telephone or conference call.
+When sending/returning correspondence please use the red post box outside the main office.
 Until further notice all meetings will be conducted either via Zoom or over the phone.

 What if my child is ill/shows symptoms at school?

 Please do not send your child to school if they have coronavirus symptoms or have tested positive in the last 10 days. (coronavirus (COVID-19) symptoms)